VultureProject/vulture-doc/services/frontend/edit/README.md

  - FILE (listen logs with Rsyslog imfile module)
  - API CLIENT (retrieve logs from external API events collect)
  - KAFKA (collect logs from a kafka server, with Rsyslog imkafka module)
+ - REDIS (collect logs from a redis server, with Rsyslog imhiredis module)

 Depending on which listening mode you chose, configuration settings differs.